zackproser/procrastiproxy/README.md

 ## Use procrastiproxy as a library

-You can either import procrastiproxy into your own project:
+You can import procrastiproxy into your own project:

 ```golang
 import github.com/zackproser/procrastiproxy